seerai/HarmonicRegressionDemo/README.md

 $$ A^T (M \cdot (AX)) = A^T (M \cdot B) $$

 Where $A$ is the Fourier series matrix, $B$ is the transformed data, $M$ is a mask of the data, and $X$ is the vector of coefficients.
 The mask is a matrix of 1's and 0's where 1's represent valid data and 0's represent missing data.
 This can easily be solved by numpy's `linalg.solve` function.

+## Repo Contents

+### `HarmonicRegressionDemo.ipynb`

+This notebook explains the process of harmonic regression and shows some simple tests.

+### `submit_model.ipynb`

+This notebook contains the Tesseract Job description and submits the job.

+### `harmonic_regression.py`

+The main harmonic regression code that runs using the Tesseract SDK.
+This is the file that is the entrypoint to the container run in the tesseract job.